 Voice and Strategy

 This is a bold stance to take in my line of work, but I'm going to call "content strategy" a buzzword.
 Lots of people are talking about it, but not many really know what they mean when they say it.
-The way I have worked as a content strategist is to help a business outline a strategic, holistic view of the brand's communication goals, and the ways and means of accomplishing these goals.
+The way I have worked as a content strategist is to help businesses outline a strategic, holistic view of their brand's messaging priorities and communication goals, and the ways and means of accomplishing these goals.

-For some, it may simply be simplifying a previously scattered, cluttered website, while supporting it with regular, relevant postings on a business Facebook page.
+For some, it may mean simplifying a previously scattered, cluttered website, while supporting it with a well-planned content calendar, and emails that provide a value to the target audience.
 (I do this!)

 For others, it includes truly robust research and development of audience personas, designing and building marketing funnels, and managing metrics.
 (I support folks who lead these projects!)